The third generation MotoBrake is all FPGA-based and it is a smaller, brighter and sleeker.

 Motorcycle enthusiasts and developers have been trying to hack into their bikes every since CANBUS has been introduced by BMW or other European manufacturers.
 In the beginning, only the motorcycle sensors were on the bus but slowly, more and more messages have been added.
 When I decided that pinching my OEM cables to collect signalling from my bike for my added lighting was no longer fun, the idea of hacking my bike CANBUS was born.
 Sniffing the bike CANBUS codes, revealed that most functions I was looking for had corresponding CANBUS messages.
 Newer bikes will be slowly abandoning CANBUS in favor of the single-wire, cheaper LinBUS so the need to create decoders for both standards is even greater.

-12V, 20A – Switched Power for Motorcycle Accessories
+12V, max.
+20A – Switched Power for Motorcycle Accessories

-My solution is using a smart SSR chip (Solid State Relay) chip that incorporates all the necessary protections in a super small package.
+My solution is a single-port module, using a smart SSR chip (Solid State Relay) chip that incorporates all the necessary protections in a super small package.

 Connection is simple: Black and Red wire connect to your battery directly.
 The White wire is the trigger and can be connected to any ignition-activated 12V wire (such as your 12V accessory plug).
 The Black and Green wires are your output to accessories offering you up to 20 amps per unit, for most demanding accessories.